 Delegates have the chance to obtain and try out a wide range of materials targeted specifically at Higher Tier GCSE students.
 Materials have either been developed by the FMSP or are freely available from other sources.
 The FMSP resources have been designed to consolidate understanding of some of the more challenging topics, to promote a deeper understanding of them and also to encourage students to recognise the links between and within topics.
 Teachers will also have opportunities to reflect on provision and pedagogy associated with Higher Tier GCSE students and to consider different ways in which individuals and groups can be appropriately challenged.

 It is expected that delegates will have opportunities within their own schools to use a selection of the resources with students between the two course dates.

-These courses are only for Key Stage 4 teachers working in state-funded schools, colleges and academies.
+These courses are only for teachers working in state-funded schools, colleges and academies.
 Teachers attending the two-day course should be teaching at least one Key Stage 4 class.
 Up to two teachers per establishment can apply for the courses.

-It is relevant for any teacher who wishes to develop their Key Stage 4 teaching, whether they are in the first years of their career or have longer experience.
-Ideally, teachers will also be in a position to disseminate the materials more widely within their departments, but this is not a requirement of the two day course but is expected in the three day course.
+It is relevant for any teacher who wishes to develop their teaching, whether they are in the first years of their career or have longer experience.
+Ideally, teachers will also be in a position to disseminate the materials more widely within their departments; this is not a requirement of the two day course but is expected in the three day course.

 If you have any further questions please e-mail [email protected]

 Applications will be accepted via an online subscription form which will be open here in September.